odea-project/qAlgorithms/report/report.md

 the chosen criteria further, beginning and end position of the sequence relative to the pointsInBin vector of the originating bin must be passed to the bin constructor as reference.
-Within the function, always write open or closed bins using .push_back(//NEWBIN//).
+Within the function, always write open or closed bins using .push_back(//NEWBIN//) to the respective container.
 Once the function is confirmed to work correctly, it can be implemented in the subsetBins function.
 This requires a new case to be defined for the central switch statement.
 Here, first all relevant data that must be calculated outside of the bin is created.
 Then, binDeque.front().subset//SUBSETNAME//(...) is called.
-After the subset function, add binDeque.pop_froint() to delete the bin that was just processed.
+After the subset function, add binDeque.pop_front() to delete the bin that was just processed.
 Lastly, add the name of the new subset method to the SubsetMethods enum which is defined in the first line of the BinContainer region.